 The attorney general proposed law that would require immigrants to carry legal paperwork or face up to 20 days in jail.
 It would also subject illegal immigrants to tougher penalties.

-The immigration law in Arizona has mustered up quite a stir.
+in Arizona has mustered up quite a stir.
 Foreign ministers of Turkey and Mexico have met to express their concerns over the new immigration laws in the state.
 Ahmet Davtoglu, Turkey's foreign minister is concerned that the new law would lead to xenophobia.

 Patricia Espinosa, Mexico's foreign minister said that ''human rights should be held above'' the state's concerns over illegals.
 Human rights are core to the opposition's argument.